stormpython/style_guides/javascript/README.md

 These annotations take the form of a single word followed by a colon.
 The acceptable annotations are:

-``TODO``
+TODO

-    Indicates that the code is not yet complete.
+    : Indicates that the code is not yet complete.
 Information about the next steps should be included.

-``HACK``
+HACK

-    Indicates that the code is using a shortcut.
+    : Indicates that the code is using a shortcut.
 Information about why the hack is being used should be included.
 This may also indicate that it would be nice to come up with a better way to solve the problem.

-``XXX``
+XXX

-    Indicates that the code is problematic and should be fixed as soon as possible.
+    : Indicates that the code is problematic and should be fixed as soon as possible.

-``FIXME``
+FIXME

-    Indicates that the code is problematic and should be fixed soon.
+    : Indicates that the code is problematic and should be fixed soon.
 Less important than `XXX`.

-``REVIEW``
+REVIEW

-    Indicates that the code needs to be reviewed for potential changes.
+    : Indicates that the code needs to be reviewed for potential changes.

 These annotations may be used with either single-line or multiline comments and should follow the same formatting rules as the general comment type.